 - Video games

-Summer is hot, but the heat doesn’t have to slow you down.
-Follow these tips or talk with your health care provider if you have any specific concerns staying active and healthy through the summer months.
+Don’t let the summer heat slow you down.
+Follow these tips or talk with your health care provider if you have any specific concerns, to stay active and healthy all summer long.